2018 Alaska elections: Alaska House of Representatives

 In the Alaska House of Representatives, a coalition of Democrats, independents, and defective Republicans control the chamber.
 Despite the Republicans gaining a majority of seats in these elections, the coalition retained their control when six Republicans joined the Democratic caucus.

 Ballot measures

 Measure 1

+The Salmon Habitat Protections and Permits Initiative, or simply the Alaska Ballot Measure 1, was designed to establish new requirements and a new process for permit applications, permit application reviews, and the granting of permits for any projects or activities affecting bodies of water related to the activity of anadromous fishes such as salmon and steelhead.